merlinz165/Palladio-Editors-VSCode/palladio-devfiles/README.md

 # Eclipse Che devfile generator

-This subproject will update the informaation in `plugins/palladio-lsp.yaml` and `devfile.yaml` during the build process.
+This subproject will update the information in `plugins/palladio-lsp.yaml` and `devfile.yaml` during the build process.

 ## plug-in meta.yaml

 `plugins/palladio-lsp.yaml` is the meta.yaml of the Che plug-in.
 It specifies the vscode extension URL and container where the extension runs in.
 It also contains some basic information.

-Palladio Language Server requires Java runtime environment, so we specify a java11 container for it.
+Palladio Language Server requires a Java runtime environment, so we specify a java11 container for it.

 ```Yaml
 spec: